-In the diverse, international world of multilingual communication, there is a demand for graduates with the competences and skills students acquire in our BA in Applied Languages.
+In the diverse, international world of multilingual communication, there is a demand for graduates with the competences and skills students acquire from our BA in Multilingual Communication.

 Jobs and internships

 Find selected job advertisements in the field of technical communication and information design.
-These are particularly relevant to students and graduates who are studying or have completed the specialisation in Technical Communication and Information Design in the BA in Applied Languages.
+These are particularly relevant to students and graduates who are studying or have completed the specialisation in Technical Communication & Information Design in the BA in Multilingual Communication.

-Apart from opening the door to a wide range of professions, a BA in Applied Languages allows you to pursue specialised postgraduate studies by completing a Master’s degree or continuing education programme.
+Apart from opening the door to a wide range of professions, a BA in Multilingual Communication allows you to pursue specialised postgraduate studies by completing a Master’s degree or continuing education programme.
 The School of Applied Linguistics offers the following options:

 - MA in Applied Linguistics, with specialisations in Professional Translation, Conference Interpreting or Organisational Communication.

 - Continuing education programmes in various (specialised) fields.